Can you be DUI in a parked car?

 Some cases would allow a convicted based on circumstantial evidence if the driver operated the motor vehicle sometime before the arrest.
 This argument can be challenging if the prosecutor cannot show beyond a reasonable doubt that the person was driving (and not someone else) and the blood alcohol was over the legal limit when the driver operated the vehicle.
 The defense is almost always that the drinking occurred after parking the car.

-If a defendant faces OWI in a parked car charge, the judge or jury will want to know if the car was running or off?
+If a defendant faces OWI in a parked car charge, the judge or jury will want to know if the vehicle was running.
 Was the car in drive, neutral, or park?
-Where the keys in the ignition?
-The Michigan Court of Appeals has found that a person can use a vehicle as a shelter and found that there was no actual physical control because there was no intent to put the car in gear.
-In another case, the Court of Appeals also decided the driver was in actual physical control when the car was in gear, but never moved.
-The act of putting the car in gear placed the car “in a position of posing a significant risk of causing a collision.”
+Where are the keys in the ignition?
+The Michigan Court of Appeals has found that a person can use a vehicle as a shelter and found no actual physical control because there was no intent to put the car in gear.
+In another case, the Court of Appeals also decided the driver was physically in control when the vehicle was in gear but never moved.
+Putting the car in gear placed the car “in a position of posing a significant risk of causing a collision.”

 Drunk Driving Law in Michigan is Complicated

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are some of the highest regarded DUI attorneys in Michigan.
-Our attorneys have taken the time to become well-educated and well-versed in the area of defending people charged with drunk driving.
-We are highly regarded by police officers, prosecutors, and judges have high regard for our firm.
-The defense of a drunk driver is far more complicated then the “average” lawyer believes.
+The good and affordable attorneys at LEWIS & DICKSTEIN, P.L.L.C. are some of the highest regarded DUI attorneys in Michigan.
+Our attorneys have taken the time to become well-educated and well-versed in the area of defending people charged with drunk driving, including OWI in a parked car charges.
+Police officers, prosecutors, and judges have high regard for our firm.
+The defense of a drunk driver is far more complicated than the “average” lawyer believes.
 That is why it is crucial to put your future and trust in the hands of the highly successful and highly experienced attorneys of LEWIS & DICKSTEIN, P.L.L.C.